How to prepare for a dance photo shoot

 Do you like your hair tied or free flowing?
 Do you mind if your hair covers your face while upside down or while jumping.
 Bring lots hair ties, clips, gel, hair spray…whatever you might need.

-Entirely up to you and to what you are used to, but some with you in case you need a touch-up.
+Entirely up to you and to what you are used to, but bring some with you in case you need a touch-up.

 Whatever works for you and the effect you are after.